frankier/STIFF/eval/README.md

 # Evaluation framework

-This directory contains the evaluation framework
+This directory contains the evaluation framework.
+The scorer program is the same as the one used in *Word Sense Disambiguation: A Unified Evaluation Framework and Empirical Comparison.*.
+First you need to obtain it:

+    ./get_scorer.sh

 ## Running the baselines